galabovaa/dev-highs/documentation/design-doc-documentation.md

 ### Motivation

 Documentation has a possibility of inconsistency between the website Guide and the Readme.
 Modify automatically as code is updated.
+See motivation-guidelines-documentation.md.

 ### Suggested improvement
   auto generate documentation from markdown for website